Fall 2013 Faculty

 acrylics, attended the University of Massachusetts, Boston.
 Her work has been

-shown at galleries and colleges throughout New England, and she has taught at
+shown at galleries and colleges throughout New England, and she teaches at

 various Upper Valley art centers.